nithinpatnam/PySpark-based-Sales-Data-Processing-in-Databricks/README.md

-# PySpark-based-Sales-Data-Processing-in-Databricks using medallion architecture
+# PySpark-based-Sales-Data-Processing-in-Databricks using Medallion Architecture

 Transformed raw supermarket sales datasets into clean, structured tables using PySpark in Databricks Community Edition